ITfoxtec/FoxIDs/docs/users.md

 ![External user redemption](images/user-external-redemption.png)

 In this example the user is connected to Google Workspace with an OpenID Connect authentication method and a `app_user_id` claim is added with an internal user ID.

+> You can reset a redeemed user by deleting the link claim value and, if necessary, also changing the redemption claim value.
+The external user is then redeemed again next time the user logs in.